 7. Limit Unnecessary Communication

-If you are able, going no-contact with the person who is smearing you is the best course of action.
+If you are able, going no-contact with the narcissist who is smearing you is the best course of action.
 If you must have contact with them, there will inevitably be times when you will have to engage with them.
 In these situations, only communicate when necessary and make your responses emotionless and brief–remain professional and concise.

 8. Consider Therapy